Chrome privacy settings on Android: Tight level

 3. Go to the Sync section;

-5. To delete all account data from your Android device (for example, if you signed in to your account on someone else's smartphone), select Sign out and turn off sync.
+5. To delete all account data from a device (for example, if you signed in to your account on someone else's smartphone), select Sign out and turn off sync.
 In the window that opens, check the box next to Also clear your Chrome data from this device and tap Continue.

 Sync may still continue to work on other devices — for instance, if you have it enabled in Chrome on your computer.